 You can also volunteer with Red Cross Telecross from home and call up elderly or frail people for a brief, friendly chat.

 2. Build a “mutual aid” network.

-These are springing up all over the world.
 A “mutual aid” network is a group of people in your building, neighbourhood or social network who work together to safely meet everyone’s needs.

 3. Foster animals at home.

 Contact your local animal rescue organisation to care for dogs and cats that don’t have a home.

 You can also get involved with native animal rescue and fostering.

 For more info, search your postcode and select the ‘Animal Welfare’ category on this website.

 The big supermarkets are getting lots of business at the moment.
 But your local greengrocer, newsagent or butcher might not be getting the same level of customers.